Distributions in CFT II. Minkowski Space: Introduction

 The basic question we address in this paper is the question of the distributional properties of Wightman 4-point functions in CFTs.
 As is well-known, Wightman $n$-point distributions are recovered from the boundary values of functions holomorphic in the forward tube $\mathcal{T}_n$. {For an $n$-point function \be \<0|\cO_1(x_1)\cdots \cO_n(x_n)|0\> \ee the forward tube is defined as the set of $x_i\in \C^{1,d-1}$ subject to \be \mathrm{Im}\, x_1\prec \mathrm{Im}\, x_2\prec\cdots \prec \mathrm{Im}\, x_n, \ee where $\prec$ denotes the causal ordering in $\R^{1,d-1}$.
 Analyticity in $\cT_n$ and existence of the boundary value as $\mathrm{Im}\, x_i\to 0$ is usually derived from Wightman or OS axioms (with extra assumptions in the latter case).
 In this paper we want to understand this question from the point of view of CFT axioms.}

 With the cases $n = 2, 3$ being relatively trivial in a CFT, our main observation is that a particular OPE channel for 4-point functions converges everywhere in the interior of $\mathcal{T}_4$.
-Specifically, we take the OPE $\mathcal{O} (x_1) \times \mathcal{O} (x_2)$ in the Wightman function
+Specifically, we take the OPE $\mathcal{O} (x_1) \times \mathcal{O} (x_2)$ in the Wightman function of identical scalar operators

 This OPE is expected to converge, at least distributionally for real $x_i$, from the results of Mack {\cite{Mack:1976pa}}.
 However, his work assumes Wightman axioms from the beginning, and our goal here is to clarify the implications of Euclidean CFT axioms, which only assume convergence of the Euclidean OPE.